 As per the recent article by ET, there are close to 400 co-working centres across the country today, compared to just 30 odd centres in 2010.
 These collaborative offices have seen a remarkable growth globally, but the concept is still relatively new in India; all the more gaining popularity with the start-up community pan-India.
+Opting for a coworking space in Gurgaon can help you save big on commercial office space rentals and give you easy access to the corporate districts.

 So, here are some of the key pointers that one should consider: